quicwg/ops-drafts/draft-ietf-quic-applicability.md

 # IANA Considerations

-This document has no actions for IANA.
+This document has no actions for IANA; however, note that {{ports}} recommends that application bindings to QUIC for applications using TCP register UDP ports analogous to their existing TCP registrations.

 # Security Considerations